nyu-software-engineering/web-app-exercise/instructions.md

 You are not required to produce wireframes, design mockups, or a clickable prototype for this application.
 However, you are encouraged to do so if you wish.

+The application must consist of at least 6 different screens.

+- at least 2 of these must display data retrieved from the database.
+- at least 1 of these must allow the user to add data to the database.
+- at least 1 of these must allow the user to edit data in the database.
+- at least 1 of these must allow the user to delete data from the database.
+- at least 1 of these must allow the user to search for data in the database.

 ## Agile development

 Teams must work following an "agile" methodology.
 While there are exist variety of ways teams often implement so-called agile development, in our case, this means specifically the following: